|MANAGED SERVICES RESOURCE WEB SITE||

 File Transfer Protocol over SSL.
 Increased security of FTP by adding SSL encryption to the data transferred.

 File Transfer Protocol Extended over SSL.
-Increased security of FTP by adding SSL encryption to the username and password during login, as well as the data transferred.
+Increased security of FTPS by adding SSL encryption to the username and password during login, as well as the data transferred.

 Secure shell File Transfer Protocol.
 Uses a stronger and more secure encryption method based on public/private key pairs.
 All traffic, including login, between the client and server is encrypted using SSH public/private keys.